revnhill/herodian-temple/_pages/featuresmount.md

 At the northwestern corner of the Temple Mount, Herod built the Antonia fortress.
 Five hundred soldiers were stationed there to protect the Temple and its surroundings.
 From its towers, one could view everything happening inside the Temple Mount.

+Beyond the northeast corner of the Temple Mount was a reservoir called the Pool of Israel.